 To know more please read the Milaap Lending Terms.

-Purpose : To purchase paddy to expand her paddy business
+Purpose : To purchase a sewing machine to expand business

 Purpose : To expand a paddy and rice business